Large cesspool removed from Bowie Elementary teacher's residence

 “Going to be a meeting I’m a little concerned about, because that’s the meeting where everyone was upset,” Conger said.
 “They felt like I didn’t want to fund the pool.
 It’s not like I don’t want to fund the pool.
 I care about the pool, but I also need a roof that doesn’t leak and a ADA-compliant bathroom.
 Those are priorities over the swimming pool.

-Conger will resign as superintendent at the end of the spring semester.
+Conger has announced she will resign as superintendent at the end of the spring semester.